Game.Prefabs.MeshIndex

 Additional tips:

-for the chosen IndexFormat, otherwise you may get mismatched lengths or truncated data.
+- Ensure that the provided count matches the number of indices encoded in src for the chosen IndexFormat, otherwise you may get mismatched lengths or truncated data.

 - This helper is useful when importing mesh index buffers into ECS for rendering, collision, or other mesh-processing systems.